 5.1 An appreciation of the place of the Guardianship in Bahá’í history must begin with an objective consideration of the circumstances in which Shoghi Effendi’s mission had to be carried out.
 Particularly important is the fact that the first half of this ministry unfolded between wars, a period marked by deepening uncertainty and anxiety about all aspects of human affairs.
 On the one hand, significant advances had been made in overcoming barriers between nations and classes; on the other, political impotence and a resulting economic paralysis greatly handicapped efforts to take advantage of these openings.
 There was everywhere a sense that some fundamental redefinition of the nature of society and the role its institutions should play was urgently needed—a redefinition, indeed, of the purpose of human life itself.

-5.2 In important respects, humanity found itself at the end of the first world war able to explore possibilities never before imagined.
+5.2 In important respects, humanity found itself at the end of the First World War able to explore possibilities never before imagined.
 Throughout Europe and the Near East the absolutist systems that had been among the most powerful barriers to unity had been swept away.
 To a great extent, too, fossilized religious dogmas that had lent moral endorsement to the forces of conflict and alienation were everywhere in question.
 Former subject peoples were free to consider plans for their collective

 futures and to assume responsibility for their relationships with one another through the instrumentality of the new nation-states created by the Versailles settlement.
 The same ingenuity that had gone into producing weapons of destruction was being turned to the challenging, but rewarding, tasks of economic expansion.
 Out of the darkest days of the war had come poignant stories, such as the impulse that had briefly moved British and German soldiers to leave the slaughterhouse of the trenches to commemorate together the birth of Christ, providing a flickering glimpse of the oneness of the human race which the Master had tirelessly proclaimed in His journeys across that same continent.
 Most important of all, an extraordinary effort of imagination had brought the unification of humanity one immense step forward.
 The world’s leaders, however reluctantly, had created an international consultative system which, though crippled by vested interests, gave the ideal of international order its first suggestion of shape and structure.